anonymous-research-coder/ismir2026-symbolic-acr/README.md

 # Prior Model Sources

-This work builds upon earlier symbolic harmonization research:
+This work is based in earlier symbolic harmonization research:

 ## Encoder-Only Transformers for Melodic Harmonization